 I only take on a limited number of clients at any given time to make sure that I can devote my full attention to each client and project.
 I provide a service that focuses on quality rather than quantity.
+I’m also only working part-time these days.
 This means that I often have a bit of a wait list for my next available opening.
 The length of wait does vary depending on my workload and the time of year but I can USUALLY get started within a week or two.

 I NEEDED SOMETHING DESIGNED YESTERDAY, CAN YOU HELP?

 I always try to leave a little bit of wiggle room in my schedule for such cases and, often, I can squeeze a small job in.
 It really depends on my workload at the time though and the only way to know for sure is to ask.
 I promise I’ll do my best to accommodate you.
 Please be aware that there may be a rush fee added for the quick turnaround time.

 What is your hourly rate?

 While I do have hourly rates, I generally charge based on the services I provide rather than the time I spend providing them.
 This means that, for most services I offer, I will charge a flat rate.
 The only exceptions are really small jobs and quick fixes, those I do price based on time because it makes more sense to.